PrimalNinja/cyborgzoscii/docs/ZWT.md

 In the concrete construction, `encode(ROM, ...)` is a reversible UNSIGNAL encoding of a **frame** (see Wire format below), and `rollinghash(...)` is a 4-byte integrity field carried *inside* that frame — not a one-way wrapper around the payload.
 So `encode` and `decode` are inverses: the relying party opens the shared block with SHAREDROM and reads the fields back out; the issuer opens the issuer block with ISSUERROM.
 The rolling hash is verified on open, binding every field (version, lengths, and blobs).

-The `issuerdata` is double encoded because the relying party has the plain text of the GUID, double encoding removes any possiblity of plain text attack of the issuers privateclaims.
+The `issuerdata` is double encoded because the relying party has the plain text of the sharedsignature, double encoding removes any possiblity of plain text attack of the issuers privateclaims.

 ---